tchoi8/handmadecomputer/Avant.md

 In total, I think there will be about 7~10 images which react to the vertical scroll, and more images that are embedded between the text.

+### Image gallery
+I wonder, and I wish we can implement an image gallery where photos (drawings mostly) will swipe horizontally.
+So if the reader reach that point, he/she need to click, or some interaction, through all images to continue reading.
+It's like a pause in the vertical scroll and a chance to show many images without adding the length of the piece.

 ###Binary logic demonstration

 **Basic version**: An animation of binary logic and how it can be used to manipulate NAND gates and construct digital clock (oscillator), half adder and memory (flip-flop).
 The animaiton will go through various steps of logic, each part will be sequenced like a sprite animation.
 The animation will be based on hand drawings of the circuit.
 It may also involved having a static image on the background and having a small part of the drawing animate.